What We Do

 In addition to to rescuing & rehoming dogs, we promote our own spay/neuter outreach program that allows us to assist families that need this service but can’t afford it.

-Companion Pet Rescue’s name was chosen very deliberately — we focus our efforts on friendly, social, loving companion pets.
+Companion Pet Rescue’s name was chosen deliberately — our efforts are on placing friendly, social, loving companion pets.
 We rarely assist in placing dogs with special needs or aggression — we simply are not equipped to rescue these dogs, as our dogs are heavily socialized with others (a doggy daycare environment), or in foster homes, almost all of which have children and other pets.

 While we always have more dogs in need than foster homes to help, we focus on the positive and what we can accomplish, this helps us save thousands of dogs in need!